-Is access to the Swedish and register free of charge?
+Is access to the land register free of charge?

-A number of electronic search services are directly available via the Authority's website or via the Authority's agents (who are listed on the Authority's website).
-Most services require a subscription.
-Access is via online services or by selection and processing.
-The Authority's website also offers the service
+A number of electronic search services are directly available via the Land Survey's website or via Lantmäteriets återförsäljare (the Land Survey’s agents – listed on its website).
+Most services require prior subscription.
+Access is via online and direct services or by selection and processing.
+The Land Survey’s website also offers the service

-- Min fastighet (my property), which contains detailed information which is only available to the owner of the property.
+- My property: contains detailed information.
+The service is available only to the owner of the property.

 History of the Swedish land register

-The establishment of the electronic register started in 1970.
-Full information storage was completed in 1995.
-The Real Property Register’s technical environment and the means of access to it have been gradually developed.
+Establishment of the electronic register started in the 1970s, and full information storage was completed in 1995.
+The technical environment and, to a certain extent, the content of the land register have gradually evolved, as have the means of accessing it.
 There are plans to introduce a brand new technological platform for the land register.
-Work in this direction has begun and will continue over the coming years.
+This work has begun and will continue over the coming years.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.